Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Introduction

-In this work we study whether this holds true for current state-of-the-art LLMs, particularly, when solving arithmetic math word problems.\footnote{ Related studies have compared LLM biases to human ones on the task of syllogistic reasoning \citep{ando-etal-2023-evaluating, dasgupta2023language, eisape2023systematic}, discussed in \cref{sec:related-work}.} These problems are interesting because they are conceptually simple, and yet, require several distinct skills to solve \citep{stern_1993}.
+In this paper, we study whether LLMs are subject to similar biases as children when solving arithmetic math word problems.\footnote{Related studies have compared LLM biases to human ones on the task of syllogistic reasoning \citep{ando-etal-2023-evaluating, dasgupta2023language, eisape2023systematic}.
+These are discussed in \cref{sec:related-work}.} These problems are interesting because they are conceptually simple, and yet, require several distinct skills to solve \citep{stern_1993}.
 A learner needs to understand the situation described, relate it to arithmetic equations, and perform the required computations, as \cref{fig:solving-pyramid} illustrates.
 By \citeposs{piaget1936} view on cognitive development, a problem might be difficult for a child due to insufficient development in any one of these skills.
-Much is known about what makes a word problem difficult for humans; we ask whether the same relative difficulties apply to LLMs.\bernhard{In the abstract, you talk about LLMs vs. humans.
-It seems this has tacitly moved to LLMs vs. children. andreas Yes that is a bit tricky...
-Most of the studies we cite have been performed on children, but some are on adults as well.
-We changed some of the mentions above to be generalized to humans/learners, and added a clarifying footnote below.
-When given more time later I'd like to look into this a bit more.}
+Much is known about what makes a word problem difficult for humans; we ask whether the same relative difficulties apply to LLMs.